How to get and display the extended fields of a custom content model in the AnQiCMS template?

 <p>当前产品的 SKU 是:{{ currentProductSku }}</p>

-So, when the template is parsed, it will replace the SKU value of the corresponding product.{{ currentProductSku }}at the position.
+This will replace the SKU value of the corresponding product during template parsing{{ currentProductSku }}position.

-Traverse all extended fields.
+Traverse all extended fields

 <h3>产品参数:</h3>